 Challenge number Detail of challenge 1 Assessments, observations, and discussions with children indicate a vocabulary deficit on entry to school and underdeveloped oral language skills among many children.
 These are evident from Reception through to Year 6 and in general, are more prevalent among our disadvantaged children than their peers.
-This has increased further as a result of lost learning due to the pandemic.
-2 Assessments, observations, and discussions with children suggest disadvantaged children have generally attained lower in writing and phonics than their peers.
-This negatively impacts their development as writers.
-3 On entry to Reception class children arrive well below or below age-related expectations.
-4 Our assessments and observations indicate that the education and the wellbeing of many of our disadvantaged children have been further impacted by partial school closures to a greater extent than for other children.
-These findings are supported by national studies.
-This has resulted in significant knowledge gaps leading to children falling further behind age-related expectations, especially in writing.
-Assessment data shows that disadvantaged children have lower attainment than their peers in maths at the end of KS1.
-5 Our assessments (including 'Me and My feelings' questionnaire), observations and discussions with children and families have identified social and emotional issues for many children and a lack of enrichment opportunities during school closure.
-These challenges particularly affect disadvantaged pupils, including their attainment.
-As a result, markedly more children have been identified for additional support through wellbeing programmes, the mental health support team and in addition a large increase in Early Help assessments led by our Family Support Worker.
+This impacts on their ability to fully comprehend and understand age-appropriate texts.
+2 Assessments, observations, and discussions with children suggest disadvan- taged children have generally attained lower in reading, writing and mathematics than their peers.
+3 On entry to Reception, children in receipt of pupil premium arrive below age-re- lated expectations in all areas and lower than those not in receipt of pupil pre- mium.
+4 Our assessments (including 'Me and My feelings' questionnaire), observations and discussions with children and families have identified social and emotional issues for many children and a lack of enrichment opportunities.
+These chal- lenges particularly affect disadvantaged pupils, including their attainment.
+As a result, markedly more children have been identified for additional support through wellbeing programmes, the mental health support team and in addition a large increase in Early Help assessments led by our Family Link Workers.
+5 Our attendance data indicates that attendance and punctuality among disadvan- taged children is lower than for non-disadvantaged children.

-6 Our attendance data indicates that attendance and punctuality among disadvantaged children is lower than for non-disadvantaged children.
-8.9% of disadvantaged pupils have been 'persistently absent' compared to 4.2% of their peers during academic year 2020-21.
-Our assessments and observations indicate that absenteeism is negatively impacting some disadvantaged pupils' progress.
-7 As a result of high levels of deprivation in the local area, many of our disadvantaged children do not always to access cultural capital experiences and opportunities.
+A greater percentage of disadvantaged pupils have been 'persistently absent' than their peers during the academic year 2020-21 and 2021-22.
+Our assess- ments and observations indicate that absenteeism is negatively impacting some disadvantaged pupils' progress in reading, writing and mathematics.
+6 As a result of high levels of deprivation in the local area, many of our disadvan- taged children do not always to access cultural capital experiences and opportu- nities.